Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen

-The Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen or GEH is a German national association for the conservation of historic and endangered domestic animal breeds.
+The Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen or GEH is a German national association for the conservation of historic and endangered breeds of domestic animal.

 History

-The GEH was founded on 5 December 1981 in the Rottal, in Lower Bavaria in southern Germany.
-It has about 2100 members.
+The organisation was founded on 5 December 1981 in the Rottal, in Lower Bavaria in southern Germany.
+This was eight years after the formation of the Rare Breeds Survival Trust in the United Kingdom, and a few years earlier than the formation of the Österreichische Nationalvereinigung für Genreserven landwirtschaftlicher Nutztiere and Arche Austria in Austria.

+The association has about 2100 members.
 Since it was founded, no domestic livestock breed has become extinct in Germany.
+Its Arche-Hof ('ark-farm') project – a network of farms that undertake to keep a minimum of three endangered breeds under sustainable and non-intensive conditions – was established in 1995.

+In 2021 the society conducted a survey of the measures taken by owners of flocks of sheep and goats against predation by wolves.

 Activities

-The GEH co-operates with other national and international organisations for the conservation of biodiversity.
-It publishes an annual Rote Liste or red list of endangered breeds of livestock, which attributes one of four categories of conservation risk to domestic breeds of cattle, dogs, goats, horses, pigs, rabbits and sheep, of chickens, ducks, geese and turkeys, and of bees; listing of domestic pigeon breeds is in preparation.
+The society co-operates with other national and international organisations for the conservation of biodiversity.
+It publishes an annual Rote Liste or red list of endangered breeds of livestock, which attributes one of four categories of conservation risk to domestic breeds of cattle, dogs, goats, horses, pigs, rabbits and sheep, of chickens, ducks, geese, pigeons and turkeys, and of bees.
 Some breeds from outside Germany are listed separately.
 The four levels of risk are: